The Passionate Friends: A Novel: Plot summary

-Stephen had begun to court another near neighbour, Rachel, but the resumption of his passionate relationship with Mary suspends this project.
+In despair, Stephen volunteers to fight in South Africa, where the Second Boer War has just begun.
+Back in England he decides to pursue a political career and reconnects with Lady Mary Justin, and they become lovers.
 Disaster strikes when Justin sees Stephen kiss his wife.
-In the following crisis the powerful Justin hides Mary away in an Irish castle and prevails upon Stephen to leave England for a period of three years.
+Justin hides Mary away in an Irish castle and forces Stephen to leave England for three years.